JenniferVonT/DataVisualizer/README.md

 A Module for JavaScript on the client side.

+This package can be found at the [NPMJS](https://www.npmjs.com/package/@jenvont/datavisualizer) website.

 This module can create three different customizable charts to visualize your data by creating and manipulating a `<canvas>` element.
 Making it easy to quickly present your data on your site using client side JavaScript.

 #### The charts that you can currently create are: